Chinese tech regulators strike again - ExBulletin

 Chinese tech regulators strike again

-ByteDance, the parent company of the popular social media platform TikTok, has a less secretive weapon.
+Hong Kong – ByteDance, the parent company of the popular social media platform TikTok, has a lesser-secret weapon.
 Its powerful algorithms can accurately predict user preferences and recommend what you actually want to see, so you can keep your users on the screen.

+However, ByteDance may need to quickly obscure the weapon, or at least blunt its blade.

 This policy could greatly help erode the business model of online platforms such as Douyin (the version of TikTok used in China) and Taobao (an online shopping platform owned by Alibaba Group), and future innovations.
 In China’s engineering sector, which can have a widespread impact on.
 The reason is simple.
 Many users, when asked, decide that personalization is not worth giving up privacy.